Finite element discretizations for variable-order fractional diffusion problems

 The left plot of Figure~\ref{f:comparsion} reports the $L^2(\Oi)$-error decay between $U_j$ and $\widetilde U_j$ for $f\equiv 20$ and for the variable order function $s(x)$ in \eqref{e:variable-order} with $s^* = 0.7$, $\eta = 0.2$, $\ell=1.0$, and $(x_c,y_c) = (-0.4,0.4)$; see Figure~\ref{f:grid}.
 We also report the self-convergence of $U_j$, namely the error $e_{u,j} = U_{j+1}-U_j$, in both $L^2(\Oi)$ and $L^\infty(\Oi)$ norms, by estimating the error on each grid by using the next finer grid as the reference solution.
 It is seen that all three errors exhibit a first order decay.
-This agrees with error behavior for the integral fractional Laplacian reported in the preceding subsection as the solution admits the singular behavior $u(x)\approx \text{dist}(x,\partial \Oi) +v(x)$ for some function $v(x)$ (cf. \cite[Theorem~1.3]{caffarelli2016fractional}).
+Such error behavior is similar to the constant-order integral fractional Laplacian case when $s \ge 1/2$, and might be expected here since $\underline{s} \ge 1/2$.
+We also observe the singular behavior of the solution at $\partial\Oi$; see the approximate solution along $x_1=-0.4$ in the right plot of Figure~\ref{f:comparsion-sol}.
 The right panel of Figure~\ref{f:comparsion} shows the performance of the assembly routines for matrices $\underline B$, $\underline K$ and $\underline M$.
 We again observe a linear complexity in time for each assembly procedure, though the time for $\underline M$ is relatively large due the quasi-uniform triangulation of $\Omega$ as mentioned in Remark~\ref{r:quasi-uniform-test}.

 \Cref{f:comparsion-sol} shows the finite element approximation $U_6$ with $16129$ degrees of freedom in $\Oi$ ($131072$ cells total in $\Omega$).
 In the left panel we see a faster diffusion rate in the variable-order region $[-0.9,0.1]\times[-0.1,0.9]$.
-This diffusive behavior of the solution can also be observed along the diagonal $x_1+x_2 = 0$ shown in the right panel of \Cref{f:comparsion-sol}.
-In \Cref{f:comparsion-negative}, we test the same problem using the same parameters except that the coefficient bump function is negative, namely $\eta=-0.2$.
-As shown in the left panel, we again obtain first-order convergence in $L^2(\Oi)$ when comparing against the solution obtained from the finite difference method.
-In the right panel, we instead observe a less diffusive behavior of the solution in the bump region.
+This diffusive behavior of the solution can also be observed along the diagonal $x_2=-0.4$ shown in the right panel of \Cref{f:comparsion-sol}.